Main Page

 What is the cost of hearing aids and professional fees?

-The price of hearing aids varies depending on the size and quality of the hearing aids.
-At the Herkimer Hearing Aid Center the price includes the evaluation and testing to help create the correct hearing aids for you, ear impressions, and office visits.
-Remember that we only offer high quality hearing aids with state of the art components to enhance your remaining hearing ability and to bring it back to as close to normal hearing as possible.
-Quality hearing aids start at around $1000 for a larger hearing aid to around $2,000 or more for a miniaturized hearing aid (like a contact lens for the ear).
-Many people are happy with the hearing aids along this price range.
-Unfortunately, some people will require even more sophisticated (and more expensive) hearing aids because of their particular type and degree of hearing loss.
-The good news is that even though they are more expensive, we ARE able to fit these people with the necessary prescriptions to make them hear well again.
-Keep in mind that cheaper hearing aids are available as well, but the sound quality is not as clear (learn more about the cheaper hearing aids below).
-As a general rule, the smaller the hearing aids are, the more expensive they will be.
-The same is true with the internal electronic components - the better sound quality the hearing aids produce, the more expensive they will be.
-The actual price varies depending on your particular needs, the type of components that will be in the hearing aids, and the actual style & size you select.
+At the Herkimer Hearing Aid Center the price includes the evaluation and testing to help create the correct custom-made prescription hearing aids for you, ear impressions, and all follow-up office visits to make sure your hearing aids are working well for many years to come.
+Remember that we specialize in high quality custom-made prescription hearing aids with state of the art components to enhance your remaining hearing ability and to bring it back to as close to normal hearing as possible while maintaining comfort when around background noise.
+We do not offer nor condone the cheap pre-selected hearing aids you sometimes see in coupons, mailers, or advertisements intended to get you through the door only be be told once you are in their offices that it's not for your hearing loss.
+The high quality custom prescription hearing aids that are created for you come in many sizes or styles, and prices will vary from a larger prescription hearing aid starting at under $2000 all the way to a self-adjusting miniaturized digital custom prescription hearing aid (like a contact lens for the ear) that costs over $3000.
+There are many styles of prescription hearing aids, vast numbers of different components and micrcircuits that can be put in them, and contless prescriptions which can be made between these two price ranges.
+The actual cost will vary from person to person because it depends on the individual's particular type and degree of hearing loss in specific frequencies.
+It is much like fitting together unique puzzle pieces.
+Two hearing aids that "look" the same most likely have different circuitry components creating different prescriptions to compensate for a different hearing loss, and thus one will be more expensive than the other.
+Only a thorough hearing evaluation will determine exactly what you will need and what it will cost.
+But as a general rule, the smaller the hearing aids are, the more expensive they will be.
+The same is true for the internal electronic components - the better sound quality the hearing aids produce, the more expensive they will be.
+Again, the actual price depends partly on a combination of your particular needs, the type of components that will be in the hearing aids, and the actual style & size you select.
 A deposit is required when ordering your hearing aids.
 We do accept all major credit cards, and also offer interest-free payment plans.

 IMPORTANT:

 People like to shop around.
 When it comes to hearing aids, many people "get taken" by some providers who tell people what they want to hear in order to do business with them, rather than telling people what they should really be looking for in hearing aids and risk losing the "prospect" because the price may be more than what they anticipated.
 The same is true with those "deep-discounted specials" you sometimes see advertised in your local newspaper or mailers featuring cheap, low quality hearing aids just to lure you into the offices of these unscrupulous dispensers.
-These unethical marketing tactics are even used by many national hearing aid centers, which unfortunately work with quotas and commissions.
+These unethical marketing tactics are even used by many larger hearing aid centers and national franchises, which unfortunately work with quotas and commissions.
 Their goal is to get as many people as possible through the door, and the "advertised special" does just that.
 People who answer to these ads will only be disappointed when, after an hour of testing, they are told that this "special" is 'not right for their particular hearing loss'.
 They will then be pushed and pressured to purchase hearing aids costing several thousand dollars.
 This unfortunate "sales tactic" has been plaguing the hearing healthcare field for decades.
 Be aware of these deceitful advertising practices when you see them.

 Keep in mind that high quality components are necessary for the hearing aids to process sounds with clarity.
 This enables you to not only hear louder, but also clearer, because only those frequencies you need amplified will be amplified clearly to your particular needs.
 Only through this method can a hearing healthcare provider determine what hearing aids you need, and how much they will cost.
 Nobody can tell you, either on the phone or in an advertisement, how much the hearing aids that you need will cost.